King-Wuda/2024-02-ai-arena/reports/pointsHigh.md

 https://github.com/code-423n4/2024-02-ai-arena/blob/cd1a0e6d1b40168657d1aaee8223dc050e15f8cc/src/RankedBattle.sol#L472-L490

 ## Impact
-Attacker can prevent deduction of points to zero and therefore gain $NRN distributed at the end of the round.
+Any player can prevent deduction of points to zero and therefore gain $NRN distributed at the end of the round.
 They will also avoid having their stake put at risk in any further losses until their points are reduced to zero.
+It should be noted that this vulnerability can occur naturally as well while users are playing the game.

 ## Vulnerability details
 After a fight has taken place on the game server, the results are pushed onto the blockchain with the `updateBattleRecord()` function.
 After that if the user has staked their $NRN for that round the results are further pushed to the `_addResultPoints` function.
 The problem occurs here where the points are supposed to deducted if the fighter NFt has lost a fight, if the address of the nft owner has multiple NFTs fighting, its possible to cause the `accumulatedPointsPerAddress[fighterOwner][roundId] -= points` to underflow thereby resulting in the function reverting.